Design-Dude/ddLocale/README.md

 		},
 		failed: function (err) { // something went wrong
 		},
-		toStringOptions: { // your collection of option for use with toLocaleString
+		stringFormats: { // your collection of option for use with toLocaleString
 			eur: { // name your options
 				style: "currency", // known options for number translations
 				currency: "EUR",